Oldham County Real Estate & Houses for Sale

 Guide to Oldham County Real Estate

-Award Winning Schools -Oldham County continues to be nationally recognized as an award-winning school system.
-The Oldham County School District has ranked in the top 4% of all districts throughout Kentucky which places the local school system in the 'Distinguished' category.
+- Award-Winning Schools - Nationally recognized as an award-winning school system.
+Oldham County School District has ranked in the top 4% of all districts in Kentucky.
+Which places the local school system in the 'Distinguished' category.

-Great Small Businesses -Many residents are very supportive of the local businesses here in Oldham County.
-As a newcomer yourself, be sure to support and visit some the small businesses around the area to discover what they have to offer.
+- Small Businesses - Residents are very supportive of local businesses in Oldham County.
+As a newcomer, support and visit local businesses around the area to discover what they have to offer.

-Parks and Youth Sports -If you are relocating to the area you will also find that there are great parks and playgrounds to visit around town.
-There is also a lot of community support when it comes to the youth sports here in Oldham County.
+- Parks and Youth Sports - New to the area?
+You will find that there are many great parks and playgrounds to visit around town.
+There is also a lot of community support when it comes to youth sports here in Oldham County.

 Cons of Living in Oldham CoUnfortunately, there are some drawbacks when it comes to buying a house for sale in Oldham Co.
 Below are some of the negatives that you may run in to.

-Places to Eat - There are some great, local restaurants here in Oldham County and we are grateful that we have more to choose from compared to 10 years ago.
-However, you will quickly discover that sometimes you'll have to travel into Louisville to change things up and get something new from time to time.
+- Places to Eat - There are great, local restaurants here in Oldham County.
+Luckily there is more to choose from compared to 10 years.
+Yet, you will find that sometimes you will have to travel into Louisville to get something new from time to time.

 - Stuck on the Tracks -This is more of a running joke for locals here in Oldham County.
 About once a week you will see semi truck stuck on the railroad tracks in Crestwood.
 Causing a slight turnaround for some.
 Not so much of a negative, but a little humor worth mentioning.